Roof Leak Detection Services

 Polyurethane liquid membrane is a thin coating that goes on your roofing materials, and people choose it because:

-Your roofing expert from New View Roofing will talk to you about your options and provide you with solutions that help keep your roof safe, no matter the weather.
+Your roofing expert from New View Roofing will talk to you about your options and provide recommendations designed to help improve your roof’s resistance to weather-related conditions.

 Spotting Leaks: A Homeowner’s Guide

 It’s crucial for homeowners to recognize the early signs of roof leaks to prevent extensive damage.
 Look for water stains on ceilings or walls, which often appear as brownish rings.
 Peeling paint or bulging patches on interior walls can also indicate a leak.
 Don’t forget to check the attic; damp rafters or insulation are telltale signs.
 After heavy rain, inspect your roof for missing, damaged, or aged shingles, as these can allow water to seep through.
-Regular self-inspections can catch problems early, saving you time and money in the long run.
+Regular self-inspections may help identify issues earlier.

 Your Roof’s Best Defense: Preventive Care

-To keep your roof in top shape and prevent leaks, regular maintenance is key.
+Regular maintenance can help support roof performance and identify potential issues.
 Ensure your gutters are clear of debris like leaves and twigs, as blockages can cause water to back up and damage your roof.
 Trimming tree branches that hang over your roof will reduce the risk of damage and limit debris accumulation.
-It’s also wise to schedule professional inspections annually; a roofing expert can spot potential issues that you might miss.
+It’s also wise to schedule professional inspections annually; a roofing expert may identify issues that are not immediately visible during a basic visual inspection.

 Don't Wait Until Damage Gets Worse.